-We BARmen definitely think that the skill and understanding of the territory have always been available, though a map like this website will always come in handy.
+We BARmen definitely think that the skill and understanding of the territory have always been available, though a map like this website always comes in handy.
 So that’s why we created it.
 You’ll find a series of Lessons that will show you how to measure a jigger, how the important spirits are made, how to shake a cocktail (and when not to) and everything else you need to have in your mental hip flask to look cool and find yourself useful at the bar.
-At the end of each Lesson you’ll even find videos that show you precisely how to construct your cockttails and how they ought to look when you’re done.
+At the end of each Lesson you’ll even find videos that show you precisely how to construct your cocktails and how they ought to look when you’re done.
 We’ve tried to provide virtually everything you need to impress your friends and family, and hell, maybe even piss off your local bartender with your mad skills.
-Well, perhaps the professionals are on the other side of the bar for a reason.
+Well, maybe sometimes the professionals are on the other side of the bar for a reason.
 Some of these drinks are really easy, simply a function of measuring correctly and using good ingredients.
 Some are not.
 Some of these cocktails may take practice but you can always drink your mistakes, right?

 Pretty simple.
-Start making drinks with careful attention paid to the right ingredients, technique and flavor.
+Start making drinks with attention paid to ingredients technique, flavor and taste.
 Unless you’re already an old hand behind the stick (that’s barkeep lingo, but whatever), you’re going to need to go through each of these Lessons with a bit of seriousness, and with drink in hand.
 That drink part is actually recommended.
 However you won’t see brand recommendations here for the most part; we BARmen are catholic in our tastes, agnostic in our brand connections.
 That’s not to say that some brands aren’t better than others; we’re not being coy about that.
 But the reality is that there are many brands out there; some great ones are hard to find in some markets; some are too expensive and, most importantly, taste remains personal.
 So any recommendation has to be taken with a shaker of salt.
 Indeed, there are plenty of places that review spirits; some of us BARmen do that for a living, like our esteemed colleague Paul Pacult.
 But that’s not for here.
 DrinkSkool is all about the how to.
-The what and the which ones are for you to figure out through extensive, gustatory research.
+The what and the which ones are for you figure out through extensive, gustatory research.
 Like the waiter says, enjoy.

 Who is BAR?